Note on the 3-dimensional log canonical abundance in characteristic $>3$: Applications

-(2) The log abundance conjecture for klt threefold pairs over $k$ implies the log abundance conjecture for lc threefold pairs over $k$. \etheorem \bproof Let $(X,B)$ be a projective lc threefold pair over $k$.
-After replacing $(X,B)$ by its dlt modification, we can assume that $(X,B)$ is a $\Q$-factorial dlt pair and $X$ is terminal by Theorem \ref{dltmodification}.
+\btheorem Let $(X,B)$ be a projective lc threefold pair over an algebraically closed field $k$ of characteristic $>3$.
+If $K_{X}+B$ is nef and $\mathrm{dim}\ \mathrm{Alb}(X)\neq 0$, then $K_{X}+B$ is semi-ample. \etheorem \bproof After replacing $(X,B)$ by its dlt modification, we can assume that $(X,B)$ is a $\Q$-factorial dlt pair and $X$ is terminal by Theorem \ref{dltmodification}.
 Moreover, by Theorem \ref{nonvan} and Theorem \ref{mainthm} we can assume that $\kappa(K_{X}+B)=0$.
-We run a $K_{X}$-MMP which is $(K_{X}+B)$-trivial, which terminates by Lemma \ref{terminaltermination} since $X$ is terminal.
+By Definition \ref{MMPKtrivial} we run a $K_{X}$-MMP which is $(K_{X}+B)$-trivial, which terminates by Lemma \ref{terminaltermination} since $X$ is terminal.

-If it terminates with a Mori fibre space, we have $n(K_{X}+B)\leq 2$.
-Then the semiampleness of $K_{X}+B$ follows from Theorem \ref{nefdim}.
+If it terminates with a Mori fibre space, then we have $n(K_{X}+B)\leq 2$.
+Then the semi-ampleness of $K_{X}+B$ follows from Theorem \ref{nefdim}.

 Otherwise, by Lemma \ref{Output} this $K_{X}$-MMP which is $(K_{X}+B)$-trivial terminates with a pair $(X^{\prime},B^{\prime})$ such that $K_{X^{\prime}}+(1-\varepsilon)B^{\prime}$ is nef for any sufficiently small rational $\varepsilon>0$.
 Note that for any sufficiently small rational $\varepsilon>0$ we have $(X^{\prime},(1-\varepsilon)B^{\prime})$ is klt since $(X,(1-\varepsilon)B)$ is klt, and